-According to the Commercial Code, there are five forms of business entities:
+According to the Commercial Code, there are five forms of business entities in Estonia:

-In addition to the possibility of establishing a business entity, it is possible for any natural person to conduct business as a sole proprietor who must be entered in the commercial register before commencing with permanent business activity.
+In addition to the possibility of establishing a business entity, any natural person can conduct business as a sole proprietor who must be entered in the Central Commercial Register before commencing with permanent business activity.

-Most common forms of business entities in Estonia are private limited company (OÜ) and public limited company (AS).
-Detailed information about other company types is available in the Commercial Code
+Estonia’s most common forms of business entities are a private limited company (OÜ) and a public limited company (AS).
+Detailed information about other company types is available in the Commercial Code.

-Holders of an Estonian ID card or e-Residency card and a growing number of EU member states’ ID cards can establish a Private Limited Company fully online.
+Holders of an Estonian ID card or e-Residency card and a growing number of holders of EU member states’ ID cards can establish a private limited company fully online.
 If an ID or e-Residency card is not available, a visit to a notary in Estonia is needed to verify the foundation documents.

-Establishing a private limited company – as easy as ABC:
+Establishing a private limited company is as easy as ABC:

-Though the process is fairly simple, there is also a number of private companies who can help you through all the steps.
+Though the process is fairly simple, there are also several private companies that can help you through all the steps.
 A list of companies offering company registration services is available here.
 If using e-Residency, you can also turn to a more specific step-by-step guide aimed at e-Residency users.